 The world is charged with obstruction of justice.

 We must stand trial.
-Though shaken as shocked quartz We sing out for sentencing: Let Clio's courts Judge we are still unjust as Augustus.
+Though shaken as shocked quartz We sing out for sentencing: Let Clio’s courts Judge we are still unjust as Augustus.
 Generations have conned, and glommed, and scammed, And all are slimed with lies, grim, grimed with lies That tell tall tales and sell worn wares; our eyes Are hooded, nor can hearts hope, being damned.
 Yes, to all this our nature is ever bent.
-Now, self-captured, we face the difficult Process of law: We must self-represent, Self-prosecute, self-judge, and bear result Of guilt: The Inner Child's imprisonment Will free chid felons to act--at last!--adult.
+Now, self-captured, we face the difficult Process of law: We must self-represent, Self-prosecute, self-judge, and bear result Of guilt: The Inner Child’s imprisonment Will free chid felons to act—at last!—adult.
 November 2007

 Sodium light is the ship's sky,